ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

     }
     ```

     The simulation can be done on o2sensor, co2sensor or power.

 1. A curl script does the HTTP POST request of this json object.
 [See this paragraph.](#test-sending-a-simulation-control-to-the-post-api)
-1. The telemetry events are sent to the `reeferTelemetries` topic in Kafka.
+1. The telemetry events are sent to the `reefer-telemetry` topic in Kafka.
 They are defined as Avro schema.
 1. The predictive scoring is a consumer of such events, read one event at a time and call the model internally, then sends a new event when maintenance is required.
 [See the note](analyze/oss-ml-dev.md) for details.
 1. The maintenance requirement is an event in the `containers` topic.
 1. The 6th component of the solution, is the [container microservice](https://ibm-cloud-architecture.github.io/refarch-kc-container-ms/) which was defined in the EDA reference implementation.